-But as we look beyond the external, the research on child and adolescent development tells us something very important about what happens in children’s internal worlds.
-It’s a season that shapes their lifelong identities about giving.
-What are you doing this year to help children and teens internalize the gift of giving?
+As we look beyond the external act of giving gifts, the research on child and adolescent development tells us something very important about what happens in children’s internal worlds.
+It’s a season that shapes their lifelong identities.
+What are you doing this year to help children and teens internalize their gift giving experiences?

 To mark the season of giving, from November 29 through December 13, each time a child or teen makes a pledge to volunteer through generationOn, its partners at Hasbro will donate a toy to a child in need.
 As part of their Holiday Gift Campaign, generationOn encourages kids, parents, teachers and nonprofit organizations to explore its many online resources, including holiday service projects that help kids turn pledges into projects.
 Also through pledging, children become engaged in a youth community that brings the gift of giving into young people’s lives throughout the year.
 What better time than the holidays to get your kids to take a volunteer pledge!